 Where do parents start?

 Navigating the world of special education can be overwhelming.
-At the OCSB, we want to work with you to provide your child with the best possible education experience we can.
 If you have special education concerns about your child, the best first step is to talk with your child’s classroom teacher or resource teacher.
 Once you’ve talked to them you can also get assistance and direction from your school Principal, a special education consultant, your school Superintendent or the Superintendent of Special Education.

 Individual Education Plan (IEP)